miladnami97/InfraAssets/README.md

 # InfraAssets
-Repository of my personal templates and configuration collections for various DevOps tools and systems.
+Repository of my personal templates and configurations for various DevOps tools and systems.